carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 The TableGen front end parses a file, instantiates the declarations, and hands the result off to a domain-specific `backend`_ for processing.
 See the :doc:`TableGen Programmer's Reference <./ProgRef>` for an in-depth description of TableGen.
-See :doc:`xxx-tblgen - Target Description to C++ Code <../CommandGuide/tblgen>` for details on the various ``xxx-tblgen`` commands that invoke TableGen.
+See :doc:`tblgen - Description to C++ Code
+<../CommandGuide/tblgen>` for details on the ``*-tblgen`` commands
+that run the various flavors of TableGen.

 The current major users of TableGen are :doc:`The LLVM Target-Independent Code Generator <../CodeGenerator>` and the `Clang diagnostics and attributes
 <https://clang.llvm.org/docs/UsersManual.html#controlling-errors-and-warnings>`_.

-Note that if you work on TableGen much, and use emacs or vim, that you can find an emacs "TableGen mode" and a vim language file in the ``llvm/utils/emacs`` and ``llvm/utils/vim`` directories of your LLVM distribution, respectively.
+Note that if you work with TableGen frequently and use emacs or vim, you can find an emacs "TableGen mode" and a vim language file in the ``llvm/utils/emacs`` and ``llvm/utils/vim`` directories of your LLVM distribution, respectively.

 .. _intro: